DOS demoscene graphics effects

 This rotating cube is an unfinished attempt to create a full-fledged demoscene screen that would show more than a single effect on a black background.
 I played around with the idea of having overlays, but run into performance issues very quickly, and moved on with other experiments.

 One of the coolest Mandelbrot set calculations I ever did was on a KC 85 micro computer, a machine that was already entirely outdated in 1993 when I was able to put my hands on it.
-I left it on the whole night, but it was only able to fill the top 10% of the screen.
+I let the BASIC program I wrote run the whole night, but it was only able to fill the top 10% of the screen.
 This was much more fun on the Pentium I had, which needed less than a second to render a fullscreen fractal.
 One of the drafts I have archived here even contains a fractal zoomer that lets you pick a region with the mouse and zooms in on that detail (see the red screenshot).

 ASCII and ANSI art